python-discord/summer-code-jam-2020-qualifier/README.md

     >>> article_two.id
     1
     ```
-    - You should not define anything outside of the class definition to accomplish this, so no "global" variables.
+    - You should not define anything outside of the class definition to accomplish this; do not use "global" variables.

 2. Making mistakes is human and so is trying to fix them.
-Keep track of the moment the most recent change to the article's `content` was made with a new attribute, `last_edited`.
-Each time a new value is set for the `content` attribute, you should automatically keep track of the current date and time by using `datetime.datetime.now()`.
-To not make a breaking change to the "API" of the class, `content` should still be accessed and changed with normal attribute access.
-Set the initial value of `last_edited`, before the first edit was made, to `None` in the `__init__`.
+Add a feature to keep track of when the most recent change was made to the article's `content`.
+Create a new attribute named `last_edited` and set its initial value to `None`.
+When a change is made to the `content`, obtain the current date and time with `datetime.datetime.now()` and assign it to `last_edited`.
+To avoid making breaking changes to the class's "API", `content` should still be accessed and changed with normal attribute access.
     ```py
     >>> fairytale.last_edited
     None